DrCracket/Data2Text/README.md

 # Data-to-Text Generations
-This repository contains an implementation for the models described in [Data-to-Text Generation with Content Selection and Planning](https://arxiv.org/pdf/1809.00582.pdf).
+This repository contains an implementation based on the models described in [Data-to-Text Generation with Content Selection and Planning](https://arxiv.org/pdf/1809.00582.pdf).
-For a quick start download the [preprocessed dataset](https://www.dropbox.com/s/3p7rm9fnt9a3zvj/data.zip?dl=0) and the [pretrained models](https://www.dropbox.com/s/ufz5s5d1sznfs26/models.zip?dl=0) and drop their contents into the root folder of this repository.
-This will save you from preprocessing and training, which requires a lot of time.
+However instead of using a neural content planner to produce content plans, this implementation uses template-based content plans by defaulr, which improve the generated texts.

 ## Cloning
 Clone the repository with the following command: